Lapland New Forest: Venue

 Upon opening on 28 November 2008, the park received a great deal of criticism in the United Kingdom due to the extremely poor quality of its attractions; the nativity scene was a crudely painted billboard that could be seen across a muddy field, the "magical tunnel of light" was a line of trees with fairy lights dangling from them, the ice rink had melted due to a faulty generator, the "log cabins" were empty garden sheds, the Christmas market consisted of only four stalls and required an extra fee to enter, husky dogs and reindeer were mistreated and tethered in muddy conditions, and Santa's grotto was a poorly decorated cabin.

 50,000 tickets were sold in advance, with ticket prices beginning at £25.
 Over £1.2 million had been made in total.

 Customer response

 Children who had looked forward to the event were reduced to tears, especially when the actor playing Santa was caught smoking.

-Violence began flaring up between visitors and workers, including an elf who was slapped and yelled at by a mother who complained about the event, two fathers brawling in the gingerbread house, and Santa being punched in the face by a father who became furious after being told his children were not allowed to sit on Santa's lap despite waiting in a four-hour-long line; a worker dressed up as a snowman received so much verbal abuse that he eventually walked off in full costume.
+Violence flared up between visitors and workers.
+A mother who was upset about the event slapped and berated an elf, and two fathers brawled in the gingerbread house.
+A furious father punched Santa in the face after being told his children were not allowed to sit on Santa's lap despite waiting in a four-hour-long line.
+One worker in a snowman costume received so much verbal abuse that he eventually walked off in full costume.